No-no77/otakucansavetheworld/_articles/nogizaka46-chronology.md

 _The history of Nogizaka46 began with the birth of its members.
 Below is a chronological list of the members' birth dates and blood types._[^2]

 ### 1988 (Showa 63)
-- **04/19** - Haruna Kojima of AKB48 was born in Urawa City, Saitama.
+- **04/19** - Haruna Kojima, of AKB48 was born in Urawa City, Saitama.
 Blood type: O

 ### 1990 (Heisei 02)
 - **06/12** - Yumiko Iwase, a first-generation member, was born in Saitama.
 She was the oldest member at the time of the group's formation.
 Blood type: A

 ### 1991 (Heisei 03)
 - **03/29** - Mai Fukagawa, a first-generation member, was born in Iwata City, Shizuoka.
 Blood type: O
-- **07/27** - Rena Matsui of SKE48 was born in Toyohashi City, Aichi.
+- **07/27** - Rena Matsui, of SKE48 was born in Toyohashi City, Aichi.
 Blood type: O

 ### 1992 (Heisei 04)
 - **01/22** - Mai Shinuchi, a second-generation member, was born in Saitama.
 Blood type: B
 - **08/20** - Mai Shiraishi, a first-generation member, was born in Gunma.
 Blood type: A
 - **08/27** - Sayuri Matsumura, a first-generation member, was born in Osaka.
 Blood type: B
-- **11/21** - Rino Sashihara of HKT48 was born in Oita City, Oita.
+- **11/21** - Rino Sashihara, of HKT48 was born in Oita City, Oita.
 Blood type: O

 ### 1993 (Heisei 05)
 - **01/04** - Misato Eto, a first-generation member, was born in Oita City, Oita.
 Blood type: AB